 Hoop House Move and Winter Garden

-In the photos above, Bill is raking the bark away from the 2 beds that the hoop house will be covering.
+Above: Bill is raking the bark away from the 2 beds that the hoop house will be covering.
 Then he removes the concrete blocks and rebar posts that the hoop house was attached to in its current location.

 I have learned over the past four years that it’s important to select cold-tolerant vegetable crops and varieties.
 This year, I’m growing a dwarf ‘Vates’ kale, ‘Matador’ spinach, corn salad (mache), miner’s lettuce (claytonia) and regular lettuce.